-According to principal investigator, Rebecca Spencer, sleep is very beneficial to memory.
+According to principal investigator Rebecca Spencer, sleep is very beneficial to memory.

-“We have looked at healthy young adults and see that when you learn something and sleep before being tested, you do better than if you learn the material and are awake before being tested,” said Spencer, who is also an assistant-professor in Psychology, and Director of the Cognition and Action Lab.
+“We have looked at healthy young adults and see that when you learn something and sleep before being tested, you do better than if you learn the material and are awake before being tested,” said Spencer, who is also an assistant-professor in psychology and Director of the Cognition and Action Lab.

 Spencer claims that part of the research includes what effect aging has on the memory of an individual.
-There is a possibility that motor learning, which is important for the quality of movements, may be heavily affected during sleep.
+There is a possibility that motor learning, which is important for the quality of body movements, may be heavily affected during sleep.

-The problem as a person ages may not be with the amount of sleep that a person gets on a given night, but the overall quality of the sleep.
+The problem as a person ages may not be with the amount of sleep a person gets on a given night, but the overall quality of the sleep.